sarahdayan/frontstuff/_posts/2017-08-12-a-better-way-to-perform-multiple-comparisons-in-javascript.md

 And what if you don't have an array but a string instead?
 Easy.

-- Either use Javascript's native `String.prototype.indexOf()` method...
+- Either use JavaScript's native `String.prototype.indexOf()` method...
 - ... or if you have a consistent separator in your string, break it up into an array with `String.prototype.split()` then refer to the tutorial above.

 {% highlight js %}